DrJodieLord/python_teaching_material/README.md

 #### Session 2 folder contains:
 - Jupyter Notebook (`Session2.ipynb`) with learning material.
-- Image files which feed into the session1 .ipynb document.
+- Image files which feed into the session2 .ipynb document.
 - 2 .csv files for pandas related tasks within the session2 learning material.

+#### Session 2 solutions folder contains:
+- Jupyter Notebook (.ipynb) with session 2 solutions included.
+- .hmtl file with content identical to .ipynb, but in read only format.

 #### Session 2 content:
 - For loops